 We used the hydrofoil service from Sorrento to Naples as we did when we visited Capri and Ischia.
 Returning to the Naples hydrofoil terminal one day we were walking across a pedestrian crossing when a police car narrowly missed us.
 Everything people say about Italian drivers is true!

 We all loved the drive along the Amalfi peninsula and learnt to keep looking ahead at each bend for oncoming motorbikes.

 We learnt there was some sort of record to ride your motorbike from Positano to Sorrento of about 10 minutes which every motorcyclist tried to beat.
-Many did not survive the attempt and collided with oncoming vehicles or took an unsheduled dive into the sea, bike and all!
+Many did not survive the attempt and collided with oncoming vehicles or took an unscheduled dive into the sea, bike and all!

 In Ravello we found the perfect pasta in a restaurant called Cumpà Cosimo located in Via Roma.
 If you are ever in Ravello do not miss it and give my regards to Mama.

 We drove up the summit road of Vesuvius then walked the short distance to the crater rim.
-Its closeness to Naples makes a potential disaster inevitable if it were ever to erupt as it did once in the days of the Roman Empire when it destroyed Pompei and Herculaneum.
+Its closeness to Naples makes a potential disaster inevitable if it were ever to erupt as it did once in the days of the Roman Empire when it destroyed Pompeii and Herculaneum.

 'Torna a Surriento' as the song says and we did.

 Yet another holiday with the Hockey's which was their idea of a winter break to a 4 star beach hotel on the Gulf of Aqaba on the Sinai peninsula just South of Taba.
 We flew in on a charter flight to Taba airport and transferred by coach to the hotel which was an all inclusive deal for a silly price.